ukBaz/ukBaz.github.io/howto/python_gio_3.md

 BlueZ uses a technique where an interface is defined (e.g. `org.bluez.LEAdvertisement1`) for the developer to create that interface and publish it to D-Bus.
-The location of that create interface implementation is given to BlueZ using the relevant `Register*` command (e.g. `RegisterAdvertisement` on the `org.bluez.LEAdvertisingManager1` interface).
+The location of that created interface implementation is given to BlueZ using the relevant `Register*` command (e.g. `RegisterAdvertisement` on the `org.bluez.LEAdvertisingManager1` interface).